microsoft/aici/README.md

 which run in on the same machine as the LLM inference engine, utilizing the CPU while the GPU is busy with token generation.

-AICI is a protytype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).
+AICI is a prototype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).

 AICI is: